wbcsd/data-exchange-protocol/decisions/log/0034-common-urn-structure-productIDs.md

 ## Proposal

 The proposal consists of four recommendations:
- 1. *A common URN Structure*: Introduction of a recommended common structure for the productID URI, when no relevant IANA namespace (and corresponding specification) is relevant.
+ 1. *A common URN Structure*: Introduction of a recommended common structure for the productID URN, when no relevant IANA namespace (and corresponding specification) is applicable.
  1. *Examples*: Introduces a set of examples for productID and companyID which help the community understand how to specify URNs across a number of examples and networks (TfS, Catena-X, etc.)
- 1. *Allow the use of URI's*: for identifying products.
-This includes the use of URN's (as a URN is a URI), but also allows for upcoming standards like Digital Link.
- 1. *IANA Registration*: Recommends the registration of a PACT namespace with IANA
+ 1. *IANA Registration*: Registration  registration of the pact URN namespace with IANA
- 1. *Introduction of productClassifications* Array to replace productCategoryCpc

 ## Technical Specification